asappresearch/sru/README.md

  - [CuPy](https://cupy.chainer.org/)
  - [pynvrtc](https://github.com/NVIDIA/pynvrtc)

 Install requirements via `pip install -r requirements.txt`.
 CuPy and pynvrtc needed to compile the CUDA code into a callable function at runtime.
+Only single GPU training is supported.

 <br>

 ## Examples
 The usage of SRU is similar to `nn.LSTM`.
+SRU likely requires more stacking layers than LSTM.
+We recommend starting by 2 layers and use more if necessary (see our report for more experimental details).
 ```python
 import torch
 from torch.autograd import Variable